b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sc(s)
 ```

-There is not much to explain here, since here we contain mostly gathered the
+There is not much to explain here, since all we did was to gather the
-functionality we developed in the previous chapters (e.g. in
+functionality we had developed in the previous chapters (e.g. in
 @sec:compare_categ_data_chisq_test).

-And now for the tests
+And now for the tests.

 ```jl
 s = """